-Voted best on test by Yachting World, Navionics’ functionality is refined and smooth and is fully customisable.
+Voted best on a test by Yachting World, Navionics’ functionality is refined and smooth and is fully customisable.
 Swapping between normal and sonar views is a one-touch operation and there are various shading options for depth contours.
 Key navigational features can be enlarged in Easy View enabling them to remain visible even when the chart is zoomed out.
-Each region of charts includes Navionics+ for the first year once the app is initially purchased after the free two-week trial period and after that an annual subscription of £22.99 must be paid to maintain the Navionics+ features.
 Route markers can be created without Navionics+ but you are unable to activate or follow a route.
 However, permanent features enable you to plan your trip and measure the distance between points, add markers to selected points and check wind forecasts.
-Navionics+ includes dock-to-dock autorouting which quickly creates detailed routes even through narrow passages and channels based on chart data and navigation aids, advanced route planning with ETA, distance to arrival, heading to WP, and fuel consumption.
-Detailed weather forecasts and weather buoy data and a wireless compatible plotter sync is also included within the subscription.
+Navionics+ includes dock-to-dock autorouting which quickly creates detailed routes even through narrow passages and channels based on chart data and navigation aids, advanced route planning with ETA, distance to arrival, heading to WP and fuel consumption.
+Detailed weather forecasts and weather buoy data and wireless compatible plotter sync are also included within the subscription.
 The IOS version benefits from a timeline which enables you to look back at your trips in the track Timeline where you can view any photos taken whilst tracking.
-All in all, Navionics is easy to use and offers the sailor a good all-round package.
+All in all, Navionics is easy to use and offers the sailor a good all-around package.

 INavX (IOS only)